felicianotech/jekyll/docs/_docs/continuous-integration/circleci.md

 ## Dependencies

 The easiest way to manage dependencies for a Jekyll project (with or without CircleCI) is via a [Gemfile][4].
-You'd want to have Jekyll, any Jekyll plugins, [HTML Proofer](#html-proofer), and any other gems that you are using in here.
+You'd want to have Jekyll, any Jekyll plugins, [HTML Proofer](#html-proofer), and any other gems that you are using in the `Gemfile`.
 Don't forget to version `Gemfile.lock` as well.
 Here's an example `Gemfile`:

 [4]: http://bundler.io/gemfile.html